DIPlib/diplib/src/documentation/image.md

 \section pixel_size Pixel size

-Each image carries with it the size of its pixels as a series of physical quantities (`dip::PhysicalQuantity`), one for each image dimnesion.
+Each image carries with it the size of its pixels as a series of physical quantities (`dip::PhysicalQuantity`), one for each image dimension.
 The advantage of keeping the pixel size with the image rather than as a separate value taken manually from the image file metadata is that it is automatically updated through manipulations such as scaling (zoom), dimension permutations, etc. When the pixel